dsloyer/ez-kubeadm/README.md

 I've had several issues with VirtualBox 6.0 -- I strongly recommend using 5.2.26 at this time.

-As of mid-March, 2019, this script creates a 3-node k8s cluster, with these versions:
+As of mid-March, 2019, this script creates a 3-node k8s cluster (master and 2 worker nodes), with these versions:
   * Kubernetes: 1.13.4                          (current version on kubernetes.io)
   * Docker:     18.06.2                         (prescribed by kubernetes.io)
   * Centos:     CentOS7,                        (prescribed by kubernetes.io))